-This policy applies to Elected Members and employees of the Shire of Waroona.
+This policy applies to Elected Members, employees, volunteers and contracted suppliers of the Shire of Waroona.

 3. Statement

 The Shire is committed to delivering best practice in the purchasing of goods, services and works that align with the principles of transparency, probity and good governance and that comply with the Local Government Act 1995 (the "Act") and Part 4 of the Local Government (Functions and General) Regulations 1996, (the "Regulations").